 If your grass needs more hydration, you can easily change the frequency and duration of watering sessions.
 If you live in an area that receives a lot of rainfall, be sure to take this into account.
 To ensure your lawn is receiving enough hydration, check out everything you need to know about watering your lawn.

 The dictation of sunshine may or may not be causing your critical lawn issues.
 Whatever problem your lawn is having, it's important to spot these signs early so you can nip any lawn issues in the bud.
 Sometimes, your lawn issues might be a part of the grass's natural growth cycle.

-Cool-season grasses enter a dormancy season in the fall, while warm-season grasses are dormant in the late fall and winter.
+Cool-season grasses may enter dormancy in the summer if water is not plentiful, while warm-season grasses are dormant in the late fall and winter.
 If you notice lawn issues outside of the dormant seasons, it may be a sign of early deterioration.
-Proper lawn care techniques involve watering the grass, ensuring it receives adequate sunshine and mowing regularly.
-If the greenness does not improve, this may lead to signs of a deeper lawn issue, which liquid grass fertilizer can correct.
+Proper lawn care techniques involve watering the grass, ensuring it receives adequate sunshine, and mowing regularly.
+If the greenness does not improve, this may lead to signs of a deeper lawn issue, which liquid grass fertilizer might correct.

 Liquid grass fertilizer provides so many more benefits than what meets the eye.
 With the right liquid grass fertilizer and proper grass care techniques, you will be on your way to green and growing grass.

 From grass seed care to liquid grass fertilizer and shaded grass care, we are always sharing the best tips for increasing your curb appeal!

 A common concern about lawn solutions is if lawn fertilizer is safe for pets.
 There have been scientific studies that do show lawn care solutions can be harmful to our furry friends.
 Your pets can absorb lawn care chemicals through their paws and can ingest them by licking it off their fur.
 You want your lawn to look healthy and thick, but you also need lawn solutions that have safe ingredients for your pets.